mpanunto/PanunTools/docs/README_UpdateFireEdge.md

 1. "UpdateFireEdge_dissolve"
       - Has a single dissolved feature of all Fire Edge
 2. "UpdateFireEdge_explode"
-      - Explodes the dissolved Fire Edge feature, should users need singlepart features
+      - Explodes the dissolved Fire Edge feature, in case users need singlepart Fire Edge features

 ### The general workflow is:
 1. Download Map (aka create local copy) or Sync